boonlogic/boon-docs/docs/Amber101/Overview.md

 ### Single-Feature Versus Multi-Feature Processing

 A boiler may have only a single temperature sensor that reports its temperature at any given time.
 A motor may have an accelerometer that gives multiple correlated values (such as X-, Y-, Z- RMS or frequency band values).
-An engine may have multiple accelerometers giving vibrational data at multiple positions.
+An engine may have multiple accelerometers giving vibrational data at different locations.
 In addition, there may be control information such as motor RPM or current draw that correlates with the mode of operation of the asset.
 These are all examples of **features** that Amber can use to create its models.

 #### Single-Feature Processing
 For some assets there may only be one feature available for processing in Amber (Figure DDD).
 In this case, the streaming window size becomes very important in determining the predictive model that Amber builds.
 Figure FFF shows three examples.